Searching ...

 Real Estate Market in Pennsylvania

-The state income tax rate is a flat from 3.07% for residents, nonresidents employed in the state, estates, trusts, S-corporations, and LLCs not federally taxed as a corporation.
+Whether your tax burden improves when moving to Pennsylvania depends on where you’re coming from.
+It falls close to the national average tax burden.
+The state income tax rate is a flat from 3.07% for residents, nonresidents employed in the state, and income from estates, trusts, S-corporations, and LLCs not federally taxed as a corporation.
 Social security benefits are not taxed.

-Real estate taxes vary widely across the state, but homeowners typically paid 1.49% of their housing value in 2022, ranking them no. 11 on TaxFoundation.
+Real estate taxes vary widely across the state, but homeowners typically paid 1.49% of their housing value in 2024, ranking the state the ninth highest.

 Weather

 Pennsylvania has four distinct seasons.
-Don’t move there without expecting snow in the winter!
+Don’t move there without expecting inches of snow in the winter!
 Fluctuations in the temperature range from 28F in the winter to 86F in July.

 Summers can bring humid days, with sunshine and hot weather.
-Spring can bring a variety of weather patterns, including periods of rain or cool air.
+A variety of weather patterns roll through in the spring, with periods of rain or cool air.
 Severe thunderstorms and tornadoes can and do occur.
 Fall could be dry or wet; expect a cool-down period late fall into winter as the snow starts falling in parts of the state.

 Southeast Pennsylvania will naturally be the warmest.
-If you’re near the Great Lakes, you can expect some heavy lake effect snows, so you’ll want to be prepared for digging out after a big storm.
-Elevation can also impact your weather pattern.
+If you’re near the Great Lakes, expect some heavy lake-effect snows.
+Storms can drop a blanket of snow, so you’ll want to be prepared for digging out.
+Elevation can also impact the actual seasons you experience.
+But on the whole, this is a true four-season state.

 Outdoor Recreation

-Pennsylvania prides itself on having top-notch outdoor recreation year-round, with over half its land covered in national parks, state parks, and forests.
+Pennsylvania prides itself on having top-notch outdoor recreation year-round.
+Over half its land is national parks, state parks, and forests.
 The state has its own “Grand Canyon” and direct Lake Erie access.

 Winter months are perfect for skiing and snowboarding on some of the most popular slopes in the East.
 Select from 21 different ski resorts to shred the mountain or cross-country ski.

-Summertime brings ample opportunities to get out into nature – from camping in one of the many sites across the state to swimming or boating at any number of lakes or rivers.
+Summertime brings more reasons to get out into nature.
+Try camping at one of the many sites across the state to swimming or boating at any number of lakes or rivers.
 The state counted 650 trails spanning 12,000 miles, so chances are high there’s probably a hiking or biking trail near you no matter where you live.

 Don’t forget about its world-class fishing spots.
 Catch anything from trout in Allegheny mountain streams to bass in the Susquehanna River.
 Take a lazy multi-day canoe/camping trip or simply a day of leisurely boating on one of the many lakes.

 If you’re into American history, visiting Pennsylvania is a must.
-Philadelphia has countless museums and sites, from the Liberty Bell to the Declaration of Independence.
-Stop at Gettysburg, the pivotal Civil War Battle site where Abraham Lincoln gave his famous Gettysburg Address.
+Philadelphia has countless museums and historic sites, from the Liberty Bell to the Declaration of Independence.
+Stop at Gettysburg National Military Park, the pivotal Civil War Battle site where Abraham Lincoln gave his famous Gettysburg Address.
+Valley Forge National Park is in King of Prussia and reconstructs where the Continental Army wintered.

+Get ready to eat when moving to Pennsylvania.
 Foodies have multiple stops in the state.
 Hershey’s Chocolate World, the nation’s oldest brewery, and searching for the best Philly cheesesteaks are small slices of the whole food scene.
+America’s love of pretzels got started near Lititz.
 Remember, this is the “Snack Capital of the World,” so be prepared to try and experience all kinds of cuisine.

-For sports fans, move to Pennsylvania, and you’ll be able to attend Eagles, Phillies, Flyers, Steelers, and Penguins games.
-In total, there are seven professional sports teams, from hockey to the NFL, and the fans are dedicated!
+If you’re a sports fan, move to Pennsylvania, and you can attend Eagles, Phillies, Flyers, Steelers, and Penguins games.
+There are seven professional sports teams, from hockey to the NFL, and the fans are dedicated!
 Bleacher Report listed Philadelphia as the no. 3 city for sports fans in part due to the city’s staunch support of its local teams.
 Pittsburgh was on its heels at no. 8!

 Plus, alumni and students are avid supporters of the college teams at Villanova University and Penn State.
 Year-round, you’ll stay busy supporting the local athletic talent.

 Pennsylvania is a great choice whether you move for work, school, or just to enjoy the lifestyle and scenery.
-From its history and culture to its outdoor recreation, Pennsylvania offers something for everyone.
-A cost of living that is below average paired with education and economic opportunities means you can “pursue your happiness” in Pennsylvania.
+From its history and culture to its outdoor recreation, Pennsylvania delivers on a high quality of life.
+A cost of living that is below average paired with education and economic opportunities means you can truly “pursue your happiness” when moving to Pennsylvania.

 Start Your Home Search